What really happened to Malaysia Airlines MH370 in 2014?

 Planes communicate with ground radar systems via their transponders and Acars systems.
 ACARS (pronounced AY-CARS) is a digital data link system for the transmission of messages between aircraft and ground stations.

 On MH370, both of those systems appear to have been disabled around the time that the plane disappeared.
-The last ACARS message was at 1.07 am and the last transponder contact at 1.21 am.
+The last ACARS message was at 1.07 am, and the last transponder contact was at 1.21 am.

 But the Acars system continued to make contact with satellites, and data shows that the plane flew on for several hours, with the last "handshake" at 8.19 am.

-Malaysia's acting transport minister, Hishammuddin Hussein, said Malaysian military radar tracked MH370 turning back across the Malay peninsula, but the operator categorized it as friendly so took no further action.
+Malaysia's acting transport minister, Hishammuddin Hussein, said Malaysian military radar tracked MH370 turning back across the Malay peninsula, but the operator categorized it as friendly, so it took no further action.

 It turned out that MH370 had continued to link up intermittently with a geostationary Indian Ocean satellite run by Inmarsat, a London-based company, for six hours after the airplane disappeared from secondary radar.
 This meant that it had not immediately crashed.

-There were seven linkups - two initiated automatically by the airplane, and five others initiated automatically by the Inmarsat ground station.
-There were also two satellite-phone calls; they went unanswered but provided additional data.
+Seven linkups were initiated—two by the airplane and five by the Inmarsat ground station.
+Two satellite phone calls went unanswered but provided additional data.

 Associated with most of these connections were two values that Inmarsat had only recently begun to log.
 The first and more accurate of the values is known as the burst-timing offset, or “distance value.”
-It is a measure of the transmission time to and from the airplane, and therefore of the plane’s distance from the satellite.
+It is a measure of the transmission time to and from the airplane and, therefore, of the plane’s distance from the satellite.
 It does not pinpoint a single location but rather all equidistant locations, a roughly circular set of possibilities.
 Given the range limits of MH370, the near-circles could be reduced to defined arcs.
 The most important arc was the seventh and last one, defined by a final handshake tied in complex ways to fuel exhaustion and the failure of the main engines.
 The seventh arc stretches from Central Asia in the north to the vicinity of Antarctica in the south.
 It was crossed by MH370 at 8.19 am Kuala Lumpur time.
-Calculations of the likely flight paths placed the airplane’s intersection with the seventh arc and therefore its endpoint, in Kazakhstan if the airplane turned north, or in the southern Indian Ocean if it turned south.
+Calculations of the likely flight paths placed the aeroplane’s intersection with the seventh arc and, therefore, its endpoint in Kazakhstan if the aeroplane turned north or in the southern Indian Ocean if it turned south.

 After six hours, the Doppler data indicated the plane had gone into a steep descent.
 As much as five times greater than a normal descent rate.
 Within a minute or two of crossing the seventh arc, the plane dived into the ocean and this was not a controlled attempt at a water landing.
 But no one knew where the impact had occurred.